Woodgate Valley Country Park

 Woodgate Valley Country Park is a country park within the Bartley Green and Quinton districts of Birmingham.
 It is the third largest Birmingham Country Park after Sutton Park and Lickey Hills Country Park.
 The park is maintained as a wildlife habitat but also has farm animals.

 History

 The Country Park was set up in 1984, having previously been rural land with smallholdings and larger farms.
+The farms were in the ownership of Birmingham Corporation by 1953 but public access was not allowed in order to protect crops and livestock.
+Paul Cadbury mooted the idea of opening up the valley by providing marked trails for walkers, tracks for horseriding and stabling for horses, picnic sites and car parking.
+He also proposed damming a section of the Bourn Brook for fishing and allowing children freedom to paddle in the shallows.
+The city council's Parks Committee viewed the proposal favourably but said there was a problem financing the necessary fencing.
+In response chocolate firm Cadbury's, of which Paul Cadbury was vice-chairman and managing director offered to donate £3,500 towards the cost.
+In July 1956, the Public Works Committee unanimously decided not to build on the Woodgate Valley.
+A decade later the Council put forward a proposal to develop 150 acres of the 600-acre Woodgate Valley farmland for 2,000 homes.
+By 1976, on the northern side of the valley the Simmonds Drive/Highfield Lane housing development had been built and on the southern side had arisen the South Woodgate estate of mixed council and private housing.
+All the Birmingham Corporation farms disappeared, though Hole Farm is remembered in the name of a horse riding and trekking centre.

-It comprises some 450 acre and is on land previously threatened by urban development.
+The park comprises some 450 acre and is on land previously threatened by urban development.
 The disused Lapal Tunnel of the Dudley No 2 canal passes just south of Hole Farm, north of the visitor centre and on through the South Woodgate housing estate.
 The tunnel opened in 1798 and was closed to traffic in 1926.
 Spoil heaps provide visible reminders of the tunnel's construction.

 Wild life

 The park is maintained with varied wild life habitats.
 There are hedgerows, meadows and woodland, plus Bourn Brook.
 More than 80 species of bird, including marsh harrier, long-eared owl and kingfisher; and 250 species of plants including common bluebells, foxgloves and honeysuckle, have been recorded, as have butterflies and various species of dragonflies including red admiral and small tortoiseshell.
 Many plants grow in the damp meadows.
 In 2008 muntjac deer were sighted by local residents.